-It is the responsibility of the Bank's Management Board to effectively manage compliance risk, develop a compliance policy and ensure that it is followed, and take corrective or disciplinary action in the event of any irregularities in applying the Bank's compliance policy.
+It is the responsibility of the Bank's Management Board to effectively manage compliance risk, develop a compliance policy, implementation and ensure that it is followed, and take corrective or disciplinary action in the event of any irregularities in applying the Bank's compliance policy.

-Compliance, the Bank's unit, which supports the Bank's Management Board and business units, is responsible for the identification, assessment, monitoring, testing, reporting and consulting, and ensuring compliance with laws, internal regulations of the Bank, and its conduct and good practice standards.
+Compliance, the Group's unit, which supports the Bank's Management Board, Supervisory Board and business units, is responsible for the identification, assessment, monitoring, testing, reporting and consulting, and ensuring compliance with laws, internal regulations of the Bank, and its conduct and good practice standards.

-Compliance reviews and assesses the compliance risk management process on an annual basis as part of the Annual Compliance Plan, and submits relevant information to the Bank's Management and Supervisory Boards.
+Compliance reviews and assesses the compliance risk management process on an annual basis as part of the Annual Compliance Plan, and submits relevant information to the Bank's Management and Supervisory Boards in the form of annual reports "Statement on the implementation of the functions of monitoring compliance and compliance risk management at Bank Handlowy w Warszawie S.A., taking into account the tasks to ensure the safety.